timhaintz/timhaintz.github.io/_drafts/draft-post.md

 ```

 ### Generating and Saving the HTML Report

+$frag is piped into ConvertTo-Html.
+Using the -Title, -PreContent, and -Head parameters of ConvertTo-Html, the CSS in $head is used to present the $frag information and display it in a table.

 ```PowerShell
 #Convert captured servers into HTML as per formatting and information required.